aphyr/partitions-post/README.markdown

 Network partitions are a contentious subject.
 Some claim that modern networks are reliable and that we are too concerned with designing for *theoretical* failure modes.
-They often accept that single-node failures are common, but argue that we can <a href="http://blog.voltdb.com/clarifications-cap-theorem-and-data-related-errors/">reliably detect and handle them</a>.
+They often accept that single-node failures are common but argue that we can <a href="http://blog.voltdb.com/clarifications-cap-theorem-and-data-related-errors/">reliably detect and handle them</a>.
 Conversely, others <a href="http://www.rgoarchitects.com/files/fallacies.pdf">subscribe</a> to Peter Deutsch's <a href="https://blogs.oracle.com/jag/resource/Fallacies.html">Fallacies of Distributed Computing</a> and disagree.
-They'll attest that partitions do occur in their systems, and that, as James Hamilton of Amazon Web Services [neatly summarizes](http://perspectives.mvdirona.com/2010/04/07/StonebrakerOnCAPTheoremAndDatabases.aspx), "network partitions should be rare but net gear continues to cause more issues
+They attest that partitions do occur in their systems, and that, as James Hamilton of Amazon Web Services [neatly summarizes](http://perspectives.mvdirona.com/2010/04/07/StonebrakerOnCAPTheoremAndDatabases.aspx), "network partitions should be rare but net gear continues to cause more issues